-This study analyzes consumers' information needs concerning quality seals in the food sector.
-A survey was conducted taking one of the most well-known quality labels for food products in Austria (the AMA Quality Seal).
-Apparently, there is a lack of consumer-oriented information.
+This study analyzes consumers' information needs concerning quality labels in the food sector.
+We analyzed that by using one of the most well-known quality labels for food products in Austria as our research object (the quality label of the organization AgrarMarkt Austria, the so-called AMA Seal).
+Apparently, there is a lack of consumeroriented information.
 Up to now, the type of information consumers of AMA sealed products demand is more or less unknown.
-Therefore, the objectives of this study were (1) to identify consumers actual use of information and (2) their information needs about the AMA Quality Seal in order to provide needs-based consumer information.
+Therefore, the objectives of this study were (1) to identify consumers' actual use of information and (2) their information needs about quality labels to provide needs-based consumer information.

-Keywords: quality seal, information needs, consumer survey, cluster analysis
+Keywords: quality label, seal, information needs, consumer survey, cluster analysis